-One of the common criticisms of this box office bomb is that director John G. Avildsen had no background in comedy and that his inexperience in the genre showed onscreen.
+One of the common criticisms of this box office bomb is that director John G. Avildsen had no flair for the genre.
 In fact, Avildsen started his career a decade earlier with the uneven free love comedy GUESS WHAT WE LEARNED IN SCHOOL TODAY?
 (1971) and the much racier and often hilarious CRY UNCLE (also 1971) in which Avildsen dared to mine laughs from necrophilia and to show simulated fellatio and full frontal nudity from Allen Garfield (!), with frequently side-splitting results.
 So the notion that Avildsen did not have the comedic background to bring the Berger novel to black-comedy fruition is false.

-Unfortunately, stating that by 1981 Avildsen was the wrong director for this material is entirely correct.
+Unfortunately, stating that by 1981 Avildsen was wrong for this material is entirely correct.
 By that time he was settling in as the go-to guy for the uplifting formula sports film (ROCKY, the KARATE KID trilogy) and had not directed an outright comedy in a decade.
 Whatever touch Avildsen had for dark humor a decade before is all but gone; the tone is all wrong at the outset.
 Rather than establish a numbing reality with two very bored people (like the book), we get ersatz “weird comedy” music, a neighborhood that looks more deserted and creepy than suburban, and Belushi and Walker looking and acting like hermits before the arrival of the neighbors.
 With the unsubtle approach taken, their arrival isn't anywhere near the jolt it should be; rather than shaking things up, they're just adding to the strangeness.